-Starting in 2019 the CAA will be operating a county ranking system.
+Starting in 2019 the CAA will be operating a county ranking system during the outdoor season.
 It is hoped that this will increase competition in the county, encouraging clubs to run competitions and target days, and members to get out shooting.
 The rules are designed to be as accessible as possible to all members whilst still providing a credible ranking.
 All members, whether novice or experienced, are encouraged to participate as much as they can.

 The rules are as follows:

 - Rankings operate on an annual rolling basis.

 - Archers submit scores to CAA records officer who will operate the ranking.